 (CS) Cowboy Shot Camera Shot • Wonder Woman

-Here is an example of a cowboy shot size that's used in a film that has nothing to do with cowboys.
-Wonder Woman is shown in this shot size because it allows for the viewer to register the action and the emotion.
+Here is an example of a cowboy shot size used in a film that has nothing to do with cowboys.
+Wonder Woman is shown in this shot size because it allows the viewer to register the action and the emotion.

 MEDIUM SHOT EXAMPLE